sqrtiswap/sqrtiswap/README.md

 - 👋 Hi, I’m Alexander
 - 👀 Mostly the stuff here is utilities to make life easier on Unix-like systems.
-Most of the really interesting (scientific) code I'm not allowed to share here yet.
+Most of the really interesting (scientific) code I'm not able to share publically (yet).
+If you have a good reason I can however give you read access individually.
 - About that weird handle, it's just one of the two-qubit entangling gates I spend my time on:
 ```math
 \sqrt{\mathrm{iSWAP}} = \begin{pmatrix}